mowito/mowito_amd64/docs/source/how_to_use_husky.rst

                         ``roslaunch mowito_husky sim_mw_navigation_with_no_map.launch``

-                  on rviz, give goals on the map, and the robot will move autnomously while creating the map
+                  on rviz, give goals on the map, and the robot will move autnomously while creating the map.
+                  For using `cartographer` for mapping/ SLAM instead of default mw_mapping, use the following commad:

+                        ``roslaunch mowito_husky sim_mw_navigation_with_no_map.launch cartographer:=true``

                   1.2. **Autonomous goal selection ,through Exploration**: